drj11/sixtyforth/for64.md

 # For64

+## Register Conventions

+R8 for data stack.
+Growing upwards (TOS at numerically higher address).
+Empty (so word at TOS has address R8-8).

+R9 for CODEPOINTER?

+## Callable code

 What might a callable fragment look like?

 Typically we expect a standard Forth block to look something like